 - Add support for Javadoc, so that extended languages can generate documentation easily.

 This can be built using Polyglot itself.

-- Add support for easy development of Eclipse IDEs for extended languages.
+- Improve the support for easy development of Eclipse IDEs for extended languages.

-- Develop a more complete tutorial so developers can more easily learn the advanced
+- Extend the tutorial so developers can more easily learn advanced

 features of Polyglot like program analysis, quasiquoting, and in-place translation.

 Swift: A system for building secure web applications in